iamhosseindhv/React-Express-boilerplate/README.md

 cd app && npm install && cd ../ && npm install
 ```

-Step 3: now that you have all the dependencies, start the server and client at the same time (from the root of the project):
+Step 3: now that you have all the dependencies, start both the server and client at the same time (from the root of the project) by following command:

 ```